Richard J. Dawson

-Richard J. Dawson FREng is a British civil engineer and academic.
-He is Professor of Earth Systems Engineering at Newcastle University.
+Richard J. Dawson is a British civil engineer and academic who is Professor of Earth Systems Engineering at Newcastle University.
 His work focuses on climate risk, infrastructure resilience, and water security.

 Education

 Dawson holds a Master of Engineering (MEng) degree in Civil Engineering with study in France and a PhD from the University of Bristol, completed in 2003.

 Career

 Dawson began his academic career as a Research Associate at the University of Bristol from 2002 to 2004.
 He subsequently joined Newcastle University, where he was a Research Associate from 2004 to 2006 and a Senior Research Associate from 2006 to 2010.
 He was appointed Reader in Earth Systems Engineering in 2011 and became Professor in 2012.
-In 2010, he was a Research Fellow at Arizona State University.
+In 2010, he was a visiting researcher at Arizona State University.

 From 2017 to 2020, Dawson served as Group Head for Water within the School of Engineering at Newcastle University, and in 2020, he was appointed Director of Research and Innovation for the School.
 He also served as Associate Director of the Tyndall Centre for Climate Change Research from 2015 to 2025.

 In 2025, Dawson was appointed to the Science and Technology Advisory Council of the UK Government’s Department for Energy Security and Net Zero (DESNZ).